eduardocereto/GA-Code-Samples/README.rst

 So if you still using the old embed/object method you should consider updating the video embed code before implementing with script.

+This extension is going to reload the videos on the page when it binds the events unless you append the query parameter ``api=1`` to the iframe src.

 Won't work for ie6 or ie7.
+Because they lack the postMessage directive needed to comunicate with the iframes.

 .. _Vimeo: http://www.vimeo.com/